Yogesh-K-Matkar/react_concept_react_app/README.md

          ```
          (Where export default component is Series and named component is NetflixSeries from NetflixSeries.jsx file)

+********
-11. Define/Use imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below
+10. Define/Use imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below

     e.g.

         < ReactApp / > (Component Name)

-12. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX
+11. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX
     (import component function from a particular JSX where the component function is defined).

-13. Instead of FOR/FOREACH loop their is map() for looping on collection/array.
+12. Instead of FOR/FOREACH loop their is map() for looping on collection/array.
 In React map(), each element must have a key prop to differentiate each element generated while looping using map().

-14. Logic on collection by using method map(),filter() and reduce()

-    e.g.

-        const users=[{ id: 1, name: "Alice", age: 25 },
-                     { id: 2, name: "Bob", age: 35 }]

-        14.1. map():- Used for looping in a collection or array.
-        	e.g.

-                users.map((u)=><User name={u.name} age={u.age}>)

-        14.2. filter():- It's like a WHERE condition to get a customized collection based on the condition
-        	 e.g.

-                users.filter((u)=>u.age<35)

-        14.3. reduce():- It does computation on the collection and returns the required value
-        	e.g.

-              users.reduce((derivedCalculatedValue,u)=>{return derivedCalculatedValue + u.age},0)

-15. Props is way of passing attributes as parameter to Component in React, and can be passed from a unidirectional(1-direction) Parent component to calling child components as separate properties and consumed in the child component as props as a parameter that combines all properties of the child component defined by the Parent component while calling the Child component, except the key property.
+13. Props is way of passing attributes as parameter to Component in React, and can be passed from a unidirectional(1-direction) Parent component to calling child components as separate properties and consumed in the child component as props as a parameter that combines all properties of the child component defined by the Parent component while calling the Child component, except the key property.

-16. While passing the integer value prop/attribute over the child component, pass it like this
+14. While passing the integer value prop/attribute over the child component, pass it like this

-    16.1.
+    14.1.
 Integer prop/attribute over child component pass like this

         id={integer_value}

-    16.2.
+    14.2.
 String value prop/attribute over child component pass like this

         name="string_value"

     (IMP:- As per ECMAScript (ES6) rule, if in an object structure like { Name: Name }, when key and value are the same, then define the object like this {Name})

-17. To pass HTML content as JSX/string within opening and closing component tags, then a special prop is used, denoted as children, to access those elements.
+15. To pass HTML content as JSX/string within opening and closing component tags, then a special prop is used, denoted as children, to access those elements.

     e.g.

         const { children } = props;

-18. CSS Style- grid or flex-box.
+16. CSS Style- grid or flex-box.
 CSS always give it to the parent tag.
     Instead of defining a class prop for applying a CSS class, use the className prop.

     Types of CSS:-

-    18.1.
+    16.1.
 Normal CSS consider using the className prop.

-    18.2.
+    16.2.
 Inline CSS consider value as an object defined within { object } for the style prop

     e.g.